petaflot/hall-matrix-key/README.md

 ![Solder jumper footprint](solderjumper_footprint.png)

+To ensure it can be accessed with the key, this footprint should go at the edge of the board.

 An alternative is to use 2x04 header pins and regular jumpers ; this enables the configuration to be changed easily afterwards.
+In the case, connect to the key with a short cable.